+'''

-Set crc = 0xFFFF
+Set crc = 0xFFF

 For each message character c:

 Set crc = crc XOR c

 Repeat 8 times:

 If least significant bit of crc is 1,

 Shift crc right by one bit

 Set crc = crc XOR 0xA001

 Otherwise,

 Shift crc right by one bit

-6.17.
+'''

+6.19.
 Depth Calculation for Third Party Devices

-This section details the method by which sensor depth can be derived from the depth pressure output from any model of LeveLine® probe.
+This section details the method by which sensor depth can be derived from the depth pressure output from any ABS model of LeveLine[®] probe.

-These calculations are automatically carried out in the Aquaread® LeveLine® Meter and LeveLinkTM PC Software.
-If the LeveLine® probe is connected to a third party logging or telemetry device, depth must be calculated by that device or its controlling software.
+These calculations are automatically carried out in the Aquaread[®] LeveLine[®] Gauge type probes, LeveLine[®] Meter and LeveLink[TM] PC Software.
+If an ABS version LeveLine[®] probe is connected to a third party logging or telemetry device, depth must be calculated by that device or its controlling software.

-Depth is calculated using the depth pressure being output from the LeveLine® probe, the local barometric pressure and water density, which is derived from water temperature and salinity.
+Depth is calculated using the water pressure being output from the LeveLine[®] probe, the local barometric pressure and water density, which is derived from water temperature and salinity.

-Depth\Pressure is output by the LeveLine® probes in mB.
-Temp is output by the LeveLine® probes in degrees Centigrade.
-If the LeveLine® probe being used is an ABS type, local barometric pressure (in mB) must be taken into account.
+Water_Pressure is output by the LeveLine[®] ABS probes in mB.
+Temp is output by the LeveLine[®] probes in degrees Centigrade.